Jonah Heim Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Astros pitching staff ranks ninth in MLB.
+- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks ninth in the league.

-- The Astros have a 3.92 team ERA that ranks 10th among all league pitching staffs.
+- The Astros' 3.66 team ERA ranks fifth across all MLB pitching staffs.

-- Astros pitchers combine to allow 15 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Astros pitchers combine to allow 15 home runs (one per game), the 10th-fewest in the league.

-- The Astros are sending Brown (1-0) to the mound to make his third start of the season.
+- Valdez (1-1) takes the mound for the Astros in his fourth start of the season.
+He's put together a 1.89 ERA in 19 2/3 innings pitched, with 18 strikeouts.

-- In his last appearance on Sunday, the righty tossed seven innings against the Minnesota Twins, giving up no earned runs while surrendering two hits.
+- The lefty last pitched on Monday against the Pittsburgh Pirates, when he threw seven innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.